UtrechtUniversity/researchcloud-items/docs/roles/nginx-reverse_proxy.md

 - name: basicauthlocation
   location: /test_basicauth/ # uri
   backend: http://localhost:8000/ # the webapp running on localhost
-  auth:
-    type: basic
+  auth: basic
-    auth_info: myfile1 # which of the htpasswd files to use for auth, see the nginx_reverse_proxy_auth_info variable
+  htpasswd: myfile1 # which of the htpasswd files to use for auth, see the nginx_reverse_proxy_auth_info variable
 - name: sramauthlocation
   location: /test_sramauth
   backend: http://localhost:8000/ # the webapp running on localhost
-  auth:
-    type: sram
+  auth: sram
 - name: api
   location: /test_sramauth/api
   backend: http://localhost:8000/ # the webapp running on localhost
-  auth:
-    type: noauth # explicitly disables auth for the location -- useful to make exceptions for sublocations of otherwise protected locations
+  auth: noauth # explicitly disables auth for the location -- useful to make exceptions for sublocations of otherwise protected locations

 ```
 - `htpasswd_location`: String.
 Where to store and look for `htpasswd` files.
 Default: `/etc/nginx/passwd`.